Demurrage currency: Other differences between demurrage and inflation

 Inflation and demurrage both tend to reduce the liquid savings over time, but there are many crucial differences between the two.

 Unlike inflation, demurrage gradually reduces only the value of currency held, not on newly issued money, money placed into a bank (from the lender's perspective), nor money that will be claimed or issued in the future.

 In fact, demurrage would increase the value of claims to future money like stocks and bonds, since they would become a more reliable way to store wealth, due to the penalty on holding cash.

 Inflation also increases prices across the consumer price index, whereas demurrage does not.

 Inflation also benefits borrowers at the expense of lenders, whereas demurrage does not.

 The effect of demurrage on borrowers depends on what they do with the money.

 If they spend it (either for consumption or investment), they do not bear the cost of demurrage.

 If borrowers hold onto the money, they would lose due to demurrage.

 People are thus strongly disincentivized to borrow demurrage money without spending it.

 The rate of inflation usually fluctuates, and inflation may devalue currency in a variety of ways, so inflation is not easy to predict.

 By contrast, the depreciation rate of demurrage currency would stay at a fixed rate set by the government, thus leading to a more stable and predictable economy with lower prices.

 Freiwirtschaft economists theorize that demurrage currency could eliminate both inflation and deflation.

 There tends to be some interest cost that is built into the goods and services that consumers tend to purchase, so if demurrage currency eliminates interest rates, then prices are less likely to increase.

 Demurrage would also naturally cause the money supply to decrease, thus causing deflation.

 If a central bank issues and monitors demurrage currency as Gesell originally proposed, then it could replace all the money that disappears due to demurrage by printing money at a similar rate.

-The money printing could create just enough inflation to cancel out the natural deflation of demurrage, thus achieving an inflation target of 0%.
+The money printing could create just enough inflation to cancel out the natural deflation of demurrage, thus achieving an inflation target of 0% and stable prices.